Digital breast tomosynthesis

-A further advantage of DBT is given by the lack of need for operator training (the breast is positioned just like a conventional mammography in MLO and/or CC projection) and for the radiologist (as he continues to perform diagnosis from images with mammograms features).
+A further advantage of DBT is given by the lack of need for operator training (the breast is positioned just like conventional mammography in MLO and/or CC projection) and for the radiologist (as he continues to perform diagnosis from images with mammograms features).

 It’s still ongoing a study comparing the clinical performance of FFDM in two projections (CC + MLO) and those of DBT in a single projection (MLO) in compliance with dose constraint.
 Until it will be demonstrated at least the clinical “non-inferiority” of DBT compared to FFDM, it is not reasonable a dose increasing in DBT.
 For this reason, the dose is restrained so as not to exceed the dose of a two-projections FFDM.

-We can find, instead, a great variability in the acquisitions number take-over (between 13 and 25) and the acquisition angle (between 15 ° and 50 °), significant features in image quality that in DBT depends on the dose and the number of projections and acquisition angle as well the number of exposures: so, if a narrow angle with little exposure allows a fast but low-resolution 3D acquisition, a wide angle with so many exposures provide a good resolution 3D but at a low-speed acquisition with consequent means of motion artifacts and quality deterioration of reconstructed images.
+We can find, instead, great variability in the acquisitions number take-over (between 13 and 25) and the acquisition angle (between 15 ° and 50 °), significant features in image quality that in DBT depends on the dose and the number of projections and acquisition angle as well the number of exposures: so, if a narrow-angle with little exposure allows a fast but low-resolution 3D acquisition, a wide-angle with so many exposures provide a good resolution 3D but at a low-speed acquisition with consequent means of motion artifacts and quality deterioration of reconstructed images.

 An interesting alternative is represented by variable geometry (V-DBT), which offers the highest 3D resolution at maximum speed acquisition due to a non-uniform sampling.